arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 ## Different Device Provisioning Versions

 There are two different versions of provisioning, 1.0 and 2.0.
-These different versions will change some things when you connect your board to the cloud.
+These different versions will change some things when you connect your board to the Cloud.
 The main change will be where the network credentials are stored.

-If your board is provisioned to the cloud with version 1.0 the network credentials will be stored in a "secret.h" file that can be found on the "thing" page, in the "sketch" tab.
+If your board is provisioned to the Cloud with version 1.0, the network credentials will be stored in a "secret.h" file that can be found on the "thing" page, in the "sketch" tab.
 As shown here:

 ![Sketch tab on thing page]()

-If your board is provisioned to the cloud with version 2.0 the network credentials will be stored on the board.
+If your board is provisioned to the Cloud with version 2.0 the network credentials will be stored on the board.

 ### Compatible Boards List